fuzeman/markdown-java/markdown/src/test/resources/net.dgardiner.markdown/github/files/README.md

 - Live Preview sample code (similar to [Marked Mac app](http://marked2app.com/))
 - Themes

 ## Loading Markdown text or file:

 - `loadMarkdown(String text)`:
 Using this method will result in loading md string to the MarkdownView and displaying it as HTML.

 - `loadMarkdownFile(String url)`:
 You can use this method to load local or online files.

-To load a local file, you have to add it to your assets folder and pass a url that start with "file:///android_asset/" :
+To load a local file, you have to add it to your assets folder and pass a url that start with "file:///android_asset/":

 ```java
 markdownView.loadMarkdownFile("file:///android_asset/myFile.md");
 ```

-To load a remote file you need to pass the full url :
+To load a remote file you need to pass the full url:

 ```java
 markdownView.loadMarkdownFile("http://www.my-site.com/myFile.md");